White nationalist bloodied during DC protest

 Story highlights

-- The protest was outside the site of a Washington conference celebrating Donald Trump's victory

-- The event drew hundreds of protesters holding anti-facist signs
+- The Washington event drew hundreds of protesters holding anti-fascist signs

 Washington (CNN)A member of a white nationalist group was bloodied Saturday while confronting a large group of protesters outside the site of a Washington conference celebrating Donald Trump's presidential victory.